gerardVM/custom-terraform/README.md

 Once these commands are executed, open a new terminal and then you are good to go.

 Be aware that you may have limitations if you are trying to perform complex operations with these tools.
-Toolset is: make, mlocate, bash, openssh-client, and git
+Toolset is: make, mlocate, bash, openssh-client, git, jq and yq

 ## HOW TO USE IT